elifesciences/jats-xml-to-pdf/README.md

     ./run.sh /path/to/article article.pdf

-If the directory syntax is used, then the contents of the directory are used and the expected file looks like `elife-<article-id>-v1.xml`
+If the directory syntax is used, then the expected XML filename must look like `elife-<article-id>-v1.xml`.

 The artifacts of a transformation live in the `./mnt` directory.
 This directory is shared with the Docker container and is available within the container as `/mnt` (note the missing leading `.`).
 This directory is also purged before each run, so any adhoc output will be lost.

+## printcss.rocks examples

+The [printcss.rocks](https://printcss.rocks) website is an advocacy site for HTML+CSS Paged Media and it's github page has a number of 'lessons' demonstrating Paged Media techniques.

+These examples can be built using the script `./build-print-css-rocks-example.sh`.

+The [current results](./paged-media-pdf) using `wkhtmltopdf` are probably mostly broken.